xdevplatform/tweet_parser/README.md

 # gnip-tweet-parser
-Authors: Fiona Pigott, Jeff Kolb
+Authors: Fiona Pigott, Jeff Kolb, Josh Montague, Aaron Gonzales

 ## Goal:
 Allow reliable parsing of Tweets delivered by the Gnip platform, in both activity-streams and original formats.

 ## Status:
-This package is not yet available on pypi, but soon it should be.
-For now, recommended usage would be to clone the repository and `pip install -e .` Only Python 3 is supported.
+This package can be installed by cloning the repo and using `pip install -e .`, or by using `pip install tweet_parser`.
+Current version is 1.0.2.dev1, which is the first probably-bug-free release.
+No promises.

 ## Usage:
 This package is intended to be used as a Python module inside your other Tweet-related code.
 An example Python program (after pip installing the package) would be: